dhellmann/pymotw-3/source/select/index.rst

 Non-blocking I/O With Timeouts
 ==============================

-:func:`select` also takes an optional fourth parameter which is the number of seconds to wait before breaking off monitoring if no channels have become active.
+:func:`select` also takes an optional fourth parameter, which is the number of seconds to wait before breaking off monitoring if no channels have become active.
 Using a timeout value lets a main program call :func:`select` as part of a larger processing loop,